-Social anxiety is not very well understood by the general public and even some health care professionals, but it actually is a common psychological problem.
+Social anxiety is not very well understood by the general public and even some health care professionals, but it is a common psychological problem.
 It can also be referred to as social phobia and it is a long-term and overwhelming fear of social situations.
-It is common to start in teenage years and can get better over time without treatment.
+It commonly starts in the teenage years and can get better over time without treatment.
 However, it is important to get help if you are experiencing symptoms of social anxiety.

 These can include:

 - Worrying about everyday situations (talking on the phone, meeting new people etc)

 - Avoiding social activities like group conversations or parties